Maharava/Jovian_Cards/jovian.md

     *   T2 (4/4): **Rush.** **Rage 1.**
     *   T3 (6/6): **Rush.** **Rage 1.** **Double Attack.**

-### Tactics (Shared/Neutral Pool)
+### Tactics (Neutral Support)
-Jovians utilize the "Neutral", "Republic", and "Confederate" tactic cards.
+The Jovian Sisters do not have a standing army.
+They rely on support from the **Outer Confederacy** and local free settlements.
+These cards are "Neutral" faction.

 | Name | Effect | Flavor |
 | :--- | :--- | :--- |